differentpla-net/differentpla-net.github.io/_posts/2025/2025-03-30-coredns-synology.md

 Note: I actually used my ISP's DNS server address here, `1.1.1.1` is just for illustration.

+Updated to add: I should probably use the public DNS server for `differentpla.net` for this setting.

 I'd prefer to use a docker discovery plugin, because then I could use docker labels both for DNS discovery and for Caddy/Traefik routing (when I get around to installing one of them), but there doesn't seem to be an officially-listed one.
 That's a job for another day.